swedenconnect/signservice/docs/what-is.md

 a number of important advantages, such as allowing signing of sensitive information while remaining a high level of integrity and confidentiality.
 But this also requires the actual signed document to be stored when creating the sign request and retrieved from storage when parsing the Sign Response to complete the signing process.
-Different integration solutions exists that provides different solutions to providing integration service both as an API for direct integration and as a REST API provided by a separate service.
+Different integration solutions exists that provides integration service both as an API for direct integration and as a REST API provided by a separate service.

-One such integration service that can handle this integration service both as a Java API and through a REST API is available as open source is available [here](https://github.com/idsec-solutions/signservice-integration).
+One such integration service that can provide integration both as Java API and through REST API is available as open source is available [here](https://github.com/idsec-solutions/signservice-integration).

 ## Leves of security and variations of authentication methods